model-checking/kani-verifier-blog/_posts/2024-12-10-verifying-raw-pointer-arithmetic-operations.md

 #### Postconditions

-Based on the safety requirements and the function working, the follwoing postconditions can be specified:
+Based on the safety requirements and the function behavior, the following postconditions can be specified:
 1. If the computed offset is 0, the resulting pointer will point to the same address as the original pointer (`self`).
 2. Otherwise, the resulting pointer will point to an address within the bounds of the allocated object from which the original pointer (`self`) was derived.

-Translating these into code and stating them as postconditions using the `#[ensures]` attribute gives us:
+These postconditions can be translated into code using the `#[ensures]` attribute as follows:

 ```rust
 #[ensures(|result|